wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 ## How do I integrate Asgardeo into my app?

-This guide outlines the steps to configure Asgardeo to work with your SMART on FHIR app.
-A Postman collection is provided to automate the process, enhancing efficiency and ensuring consistent configurations that can be quickly set up.
-This guide also explains how to effectively use the Postman script to configure Asgardeo with your app.
+This guide outlines how Asgardeo can be integrated into your healthcare apps.
+We have created a Postman collection to automate this process so that it enhances efficiency and ensures consistency in configurations.

 ### Prerequisite

-You need to have an account.
+You need to have an Asgardeo account.
 If you do not have one, create one for free in Asgardeo(https://asgardeo.io/signup){target="_blank"}.
 Follow the [documentation]({{base_path}}/get-started/) to learn how to get started.

-### Step 1: Register your application in Asgardeo
+### Step 1: Register an application in Asgardeo

-Follow the steps below to register your application in Asgardeo.
+Follow the steps below to register an application in Asgardeo.

 1. Log in to the [Asgardeo Console](https://console.asgardeo.io/){target="_blank"} and go to **Applications**.